fabianbrash/Recipes/openSSL.md

 ````

-##### Apparently the above uses 'dataEncipherment' apprently Chrome does not like that, and we need to use the below, note we have replaced it with 'digitalSignature'
+##### Apparently the above uses 'dataEncipherment' apparently Chrome does not like that, and we need to use the below, note we have replaced it with 'digitalSignature'

 ````
 [ req ]